France's Jewish migrants face challenge of life in Israel

 Many French Jews came in retirement for the sun and sea and don't even speak Hebrew.
 Some still return to France regularly or even semi-commute - earning the label "Boeing Aliyah".

-That's in stark contrast to the focussed approach being taken by younger French, Russian and British arrivals who have come to build a new life.
+That's in stark contrast to the focused approach being taken by younger French, Russian and British arrivals who have come to build a new life.

-Jerome Bonnenfant, 38, moved with his wife and family two years ago and has set up a patisserie in the centre of town, where he grappled with bureaucracy to set up his business.
+Jerome Bonnenfant, 38, moved with his wife and family two years ago and has set up a patisserie in the center of town, where he grappled with bureaucracy to set up his business.

 "I thought it would be easier than it's been," he said.
 "It's been hard, you've really got to stick at it."